primaryobjects/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

-# What is the impact of imputing missing data on the estimates of the total daily number of steps?
+# What is the impact of inputing missing data on the estimates of the total daily number of steps?

 Let's take a look at the new chart, with missing values replaced, side-by-side with the original chart.